Welcome to Jones Apiaries – Maker of Fine Honey!

 Today, the business of beekeeping for pollination and honey production is continuing to expand.
 With very few wild colonies of honeybees left, the managed hives provide a vital link in the food chain.
 About 80% of your food depend on the honeybee for pollination.
 However, beekeeping is more than a part of the food chain, it is a love affair with the honey bee.

 Aside from the art of beekeeping, both have taken on active roles in the arena of beekeeping.
-Ted serves as President of the CT Beekeepers Association, is the past Vice President/Program Chair and past Director to the Eastern Apiculture Society .
-Becky is the Treasurer of the CT Beekeepers Association and past Director to the Eastern Apicultural Society of North America.
+Ted sis the past President of the CT Beekeepers Association, is the past Vice President/Program Chair and past Director to the Eastern Apiculture Society .
+Becky is the past Treasurer of the CT Beekeepers Association and past Director to the Eastern Apicultural Society of North America.
 Both have a strong commitment to the future of beekeeping.